orbitmines/archive/projects/_unprocessed/Incoherent Examples (2022-Early 2023).md

 ---

-// TODO: Two functions with opposite behavior which can produce their inversed results with high fidelity.

 // TODO: Inhibit the inhibition on reducing a function, if that is done and an attempt at reducing the perceivable irreducible function is made, an empty result is returned.

 ---